Kat Hutchinson

 A Psychoanalytic View

-Psychoanalytic therapy helps deepen our understanding of complex, unconscious difficulties and increases awareness of our ‘inner world’.
-Being human can be painful and complex.
-I support you in cultivating curiosity and compassionate reflection about the layered parts of yourself and your experience.
+Psychoanalytic psychotherapy can help deepen our understanding of the often unconscious difficulties that influence how we feel and act, and increase our awareness of our ‘inner world’.
+Being human can, at times, be painful and feel complex, and it’s natural to have parts of ourselves that can feel harder to connect with, make sense of, or understand.
+I’m here to support you in cultivating curiosity and compassionate reflection about the layered parts of yourself and your experience.

-This allows us to slowly and sensitively explore unconscious feelings and the ways they manifest, often, intergenerational patterns of relating, as well as ways of coping that may be getting in the way of your healing.
-Together, we work through difficult experiences, reconnect parts of yourself that may feel distant, and open up to unconscious thoughts, feelings, desires, and conflicts you may not have been in touch with for some time —gaining insight into how these patterns have shaped your past and influence your present.
+Together, we can slowly and sensitively work through difficult experiences, explore hidden feelings, patterns of relating (sometimes passed down through generations), and ways of coping that may be getting in the way of your healing.
+This process invites you to reconnect with parts of yourself that feel distant, open up to thoughts, feelings, tensions, and desires you may have pushed aside, and make sense of the ways these patterns have shaped your past and continue to influence your present.

 Trauma-Informed Care

-As we explore, you may gradually develop a deeper sense of self-understanding and acceptance.
-You might find yourself growing more curious about your feelings, more sensitive to the messages your body sends, and more experienced in navigating a broader range of emotions.
 You may also begin to feel more at ease setting boundaries that support your well-being.
-This unfolding process can create room to meet your present experience with greater openness, compassion, and ease.
+This unfolding process can create space to meet your present experience with greater openness, compassion, and ease.

-Over time, these changes can foster a feeling of vitality and aliveness, deepen your connection to yourself, others, and the world around you, and support you in feeling better equipped to move toward a life that feels enriching and fulfilling.
+As time goes on, these changes can foster a sense of vitality.
+They may deepen your connection to yourself, to others, and to the world around you, and help you feel better equipped to move toward a life that feels enriching and fulfilling.

 Additional Experience